awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 + **status** - The status of the item.
 + **archive** - Whether this item is completed or is still being worked on.

-**Note**: The username is the user who logs into this application.
+**Note**: The username is the user who signs in to this application.
 In this example, the username is named **user**.

-When a user logs into the application, they see the **Home** page.
+When a user signs in to the application, they see the **Home** page.

 ![AWS Tracking Application](images/home.png)

 #### Application functionality

-A user can perform these tasks in the AWS Tracker application:
+A user can perform the following tasks in the AWS Tracker application:

 + Enter an item into the system.
 + View all active items.